 On-campus interviews are generally held at our office locations.
 Limited interview rooms are reserved on a first-come, first-serve basis, and may not be "block-booked.”
 We encourage employers to schedule early to secure a room.
-We welcome employers to interview on-campus at any time during the term except Exam Week, and recommend employers avoid Study Break (the last full week of February).
+We welcome employers to interview on-campus at any time during the term except Exam Week, and recommend employers avoid Study Breaks in February and November.

 Telephone interviews: we accommodate telephone interviews through our office.

 Video conferencing / Skype: if you have access to facilities in your organization.
 Video conferencing costs are not covered by the Co-op Office.
 Please contact us for details.